BillHertzing/Bill.Hertzing.github.io/_drafts/how-i-setup-this-github-pages-blog-site-part-02.md

 HaHaHaHa - adding the cache increased the build time infinitesimally!
 But as any performance tester will tell you, it is important to run timing tests like these hundreds of times, throw out outliers, and take the average of the results.
 I'm not going to do that yet in the development of this site, but I'll add a task to do this into the later Milestones of the project.

+# Add draft post `Case for a non-anonymous Internet, Part 01` to `technical` category

+1.

 ## Making the second release of the site

 I'm happy now with the enhancements I've made to the blogging site.
 It's time to wrap up this release.
 I'm going to start a checklist for "release" chores, and eventually will automate as much as I feel is worth putting in the time to do.